 She is currently working on the new musical Midnight in the Garden of Good and Evil, based on the blockbuster best-selling book by John Berendt with Rob Ashford, Taylor Mac and Jason Robert Brown.
 Other musicals include Hearts Beat Loud; A Walk on the Moon; the indie-rock musical Lizard Boy; and Billy Strayhorn: Something to Live for.
-She represented Freestyle Love Supreme with Thomas Kail and Lin-Manuel Miranda on Broadway in 2019 and worked on the successful return engagement in 2021.
-She is currently working on the 2022 national tour.
+She represented Freestyle Love Supreme, created by Thomas Kail, Lin-Manuel Miranda and Anthony Veneziale, on Broadway in 2019 and worked on the successful return engagement in 2021.
+She is currently working on the national tour and Las Vegas engagement.
 She helped Freestyle Love Supreme garner a special Tony Award and worked on the Hulu documentary “We Are Freestyle Love Supreme” that premiered at the Sundance Film Festival in 2020.
 Other Broadway credits include The Merchant of Venice with Al Pacino and Lily Rabe; Man of La Mancha with Brian Stokes Mitchell; Fortune’s Fool with Frank Langella; Billy Joel's Movin’ Out; Gin Game with Julie Harris; Jane Eyre The Musical; Fiddler on the Roof with Alfred Molina; and 25th Annual Putnam County Spelling Bee.
 Her Off-Broadway credits include Freestyle Love Supreme at Greenwich House Theater; The New Group's Evanston Salt Costs Climbing by Will Arbery, directed by Danya Taymor; Richard Nelson’s What Happened?: The Michaels Abroad and Pandemic Zoom Plays; Fiddler on the Roof in Yiddish directed by Joel Grey; Vagina Monologues; Burn This with Ed Norton; and Elaine May’s Adult Entertainment.